 Ribbons may have been a massive hit on the catwalks, but their reign outlasts the fashion cycle.
 Use yours as an Alice band, a bow to tie around a low bun or wrap tightly around the top of a ponytail and let the lengths hang free.

-The Olsen twins are experts in nonchalant hair, as proven by Ashley's low slung messy knot.
+Solange Knowles is an expert in nonchalant hair, as proven by her low slung messy knot.
 It's a great way to disguise greasy roots between wash days, but Ouai's Dry Shampoo Foam ($28) will help too.

 Up next, sick of your beret or baker boy hat ruining your hair?
 These hairstyles are basically indestructible when it comes to hats.